johnchaffee/twilio-widget-websockets/README.md

 ## How it works

-This application creates a chat interface for a Twilio or Zipwhip text-enabled landline number to send and receive messages to/from on a mobile phone.
+This application creates a chat interface for a Twilio text-enabled landline number to send and receive messages to/from on a mobile phone.
 It uses APIs to send messages, Webhooks to track incoming messages, and Websockets to send messages to the chat client in the web browser.

 You can run locally or deploy to heroku.